Whatsapp Icon

 Understanding Lumpectomy and Mastectomy

-A lumpectomy, often referred to as breast-conserving surgery, involves the removal of the tumor and a small margin of surrounding tissue, aiming to conserve as much of the breast as possible.
+A lumpectomy, often referred to as breast-conserving surgery, involves the removal of the tumour and a small margin of surrounding tissue, aiming to conserve as much of the breast as possible.
 On the other hand, a mastectomy involves the removal of one or both breasts, partially (segmental mastectomy) or completely (total mastectomy), to eliminate cancer cells.

 Factors Influencing Your Decision